JakobUnterholzner/carbon-stocks-and-disasters/README.md

 # Natural Disasters and Carbon Stocks in Forest.

 ## Description
 This project visualizes the Carbon stocks in Fortest and Disasters across Countries.
+It was developed during my studies of "Visualization and Visual Data Analysis" at the University of Vienna.
+The dashboard is designed to help climate activists from the WWF in the following three tasks:

+• Task 1: Investigating the relative impact of climate change on natural habitats worldwide, focusing on natural disasters and forest cover.

+• Task 2: Identifying areas with the largest carbon stocks in forests to prioritize protective actions.

+• Task 3: Locating regions with the most significant relative changes in forestation to identify fast- changing environments where immediate intervention might yield the greatest benefits.

 ## Project Structure